"A museum-quality guitar that was reportedly on display at the Nam Museum for 10 years"

 Stuart Mossman

 A major turning point came when he met the legendary folk singer Doc Watson.
-Mosman took his guitar to him, received some tough advice, and applied it to his next guitar build.
+Mossman took a guitar to him, received rigorous feedback, and reportedly applied that insight to his next guitar.

-Then in 1969, at the Philadelphia Folk Festival, he brought Watson another guitar and succeeded in making him groan, "This is the second-best guitar I've ever played."
+Then, in 1969, he brought another guitar to Watson at the Philadelphia Folk Festival and succeeded in impressing him so much that Watson exclaimed, “This is the second-best guitar I’ve ever played.”

-The business has also gained momentum, with musicians who have used Mossman including legends like John Denver and Eric Clapton.
-Among the famous models is the "Great Plains" model by master luthier Dan Cleary.
+His business took off, and the list of musicians who have used Mossman guitars includes legends such as John Denver and Eric Clapton.
+A famous model is the “Great Plains” model, named after the masterful Dan Clarey.

-His astonishing technique and light, airy sound greatly captivated the audience.
+His astonishing technique and light, airy sound captivated audiences.

-In 1985, Mosman sold the brand to Scott Baxendale, who had previously been with Mosman Guitars, partly due to health reasons.
+In 1985, partly due to health reasons, Mossman sold the brand to Scott Baxendale, who had previously worked at Mossman Guitars.

 John “Scott” Baxendale b)